Philosophy Major and Minor

 Philosophy examines the fundamental assumptions and problems implicit in the framework of the human experience, critically assesses those assumptions, and seeks to articulate and defend alternatives for their improvement.
 As such, our philosophy degree program offers students a valuable educational background for the pursuit of careers in a variety of fields including law, journalism, government, public service, and business.

 Because of its emphasis on critical thinking, problem-solving, and persuasive writing and speech, the philosophy minor is an ideal complement to many majors and helps prepare students for careers in a wide range of fields including business, law, medicine, advertising, and criminal justice.
+Two lower-division and three upper-division courses are required, for a total of 20 units.

 Philosophy Major Curriculum